RealTimeLogic/LSP-Examples/SQLite/Wiki/README.md

 # Basic Wiki Engine

-This is the companion example for the [URL to Database Mapping Tutorial](https://makoserver.net/articles/URL-to-Database-Mapping-Tutorial) tutorial.
+This is the companion example for the [URL to Database Mapping Tutorial](https://makoserver.net/articles/URL-to-Database-Mapping-Tutorial).

 This example implements a basic wiki engine by using a [directory function](https://realtimelogic.com/ba/doc/?url=lua.html#ba_dir) and SQLite for data storage.